Table of Contents

 FAQ

-Q2: Can the mirror light share a switch with the main light?
+Can mirror lighting share a switch with the main bathroom light?

-Q3: Can a heavy mirror be mounted on drywall?
+Can a heavy mirror be installed on drywall?

 Related Articles: